ehmicky/autoserver/docs/compression.md

 # Response compression

-If the query variable `?compress=RESPONSE_COMPRESSION` is present, the server's response will be compressed.
+If the query variable `?compress=RESPONSE_COMPRESSION` is present in the request URL, the server's response will be compressed.

 `RESPONSE_COMPRESSION` can be:
   - `identity`: no compression is performed